 The Best Brand Architecture Strategy Optimizes Marketing ROI and Simplifies Growth

-The phrase “brand architecture strategy” is just industry-speak for something that most of us, as consumers, experience every day: how a company’s logos & brands work together, and how consumers will understand and interact with the brands.
+The phrase “brand architecture strategy” is industry-speak for something that most of us, as consumers, experience every day: how a company’s logos and brands work together, and how consumers will understand and interact with the brands.

-A branded house, however, is a company such as Virgin.
-The company is diversified into everything from music to mobile, but all of its brands are under the Virgin name: Virgin Mobile, Virgin Air, Virgin Records etc. This brand architecture strategy is also known as a logo-linked brand or master brand – the name and branding is consistent across all segments of the company.
+A branded house, in contrast, is a company such as Virgin.
+The company is diversified into everything from music to mobile, but all of its brands are under the Virgin name: Virgin Mobile, Virgin Air, Virgin Records, etc. This brand architecture strategy is also known as a logo-linked brand or master brand – the name and branding are consistent across all segments of the company.

-The middle ground between these two main brand architecture strategies is a hybrid brand architecture: a company that is branded like Marriott, with one main brand with themes and elements that carry throughout the branding for several sub brands.
-Marriott has brands like Courtyard and Fairfield Inn under its main brand, and the Marriott branding appears (in a minimal way) on the logos etc. for most of the sub brands.
+The middle ground between these two main brand architecture strategies is a hybrid brand architecture: a company that is branded like Marriott, with one main brand distinguished by themes and elements that carry throughout the branding for several sub brands.
+Marriott has brands like Courtyard and Fairfield Inn under its main brand, and the Marriott branding appears (in a minimal way) on the logos, etc., for most of the sub brands.

-A hybrid brand has many benefits, including improved flexibility for growth.
-Any acquisitions or spin-off brands can all be brought under the brand umbrella easily.
+A hybrid brand has many benefits, including greater flexibility for growth.
+Any acquisitions or spin-off brands can all be easily brought under the brand umbrella.
 A hybrid logo architecture model also protects brand equity and allows the brand to adapt to fit each target audience — for example, your B2B sector and B2C sectors can be branded differently but still within your main brand.
 A hybrid brand strategy also allows for varying degrees of independence — some brands may be very closely associated with the umbrella brand, while others can be less obviously associated.
 This overall flexibility is one of the most appealing things about a hybrid brand model.
 From a production standpoint, a hybrid brand architecture model is also much more affordable than creating a variety of different logos or building a monolithic brand architecture (such as Virgin) that will need to be heavily marketed to build brand equity.

 Mini Case Study: Key Auto Group

-The Key emblem ties together the overall brand architecture, allowing the many different stores, locations and services of Key to be branded as separate entities that all co-exist under and reenforce the same parent brand.
-For the Key Auto Group logo, we left-adjusted the Key emblem, because it is the superior brand.
-In contrast, with the logos for Key Ford Hyundai, Portsmouth Chevrolet, Key Salem Ford, Key Salem Hyundai, the Key emblem is placed below the car brand.
-These are some of the most recognizable and trusted brands in the world, so in order to avoid undermining that brand equity, the Key emblem becomes subservient to the Chevy, Ford and Hyundai names and logos.
+The Key emblem ties together the overall brand architecture, allowing the many different stores, locations, and services of Key to be branded as separate entities that all co-exist under and re-enforce the same parent brand.
+For the Key Auto Group logo, we left-adjusted the Key emblem, because it is the parent brand.
+In contrast, with the logos for Key Ford Hyundai, Portsmouth Chevrolet, Key Salem Ford, and Key Salem Hyundai, the Key emblem is placed below the car brand.
+These are some of the most recognizable and trusted brands in the world, so in order to avoid undermining that brand equity, the Key emblem becomes subservient to the Chevy, Ford, and Hyundai names and logos.